Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Dilute 3-Flavor Gas

-To analyze the real-time dynamics, we perform a Wick rotation $\tau \to it$.
+To analyze the real-time dynamics of the quartic well, we perform a Wick rotation $\tau \to it$.
 The overall normalization constant $C$ drops out when calculating normalized probabilities, as the zero-point energy transforms into an unobservable global phase $e^{-iE_0t}$.
 Suppose that at $t=0$ the system is prepared entirely in the $a$ well, i.e. in $\ket{a}=\ket{-1, -1}$.
 Thereafter the state evolves unitarily as $\ket{\psi(t)} = e^{-iHt}\ket{a}$.
-We can factor out the common global phase $e^{-i E_0 t / \hbar}$, which vanishes when calculating probabilities.
-Thus the probability of remaining in well $a$ is,

-To find the characteristic tunneling lifetime out of the initial minimum, we examine the short-time depletion rate:
+We can factor out the common global phase $e^{-i E_0 t}$, which vanishes when calculating probabilities.
+Thus the probability of remaining in well $a$ is, To find the characteristic tunneling lifetime out of the initial minimum, we examine the short-time depletion rate:

 Consequently, the characteristic lifetime $\tau$ is:

 The probability of transitioning from $a$ to adjacent minima $b$ or $d$ is,

 Finally, the probability of transitioning from $a$ to the diagonal minimum $c$ is,